8 Wines to Pair with Chocolate for Valentine’s Day

 The Mendoza region of Argentina is renowned for their spectacular malbecs.
 Here’s a medium-bodied 50/50 blend of malbec and Bonarda grapes that showcases juicy fruit flavors (strawberries, cherries, raspberries), bright acidity, and a noticeable lack of tannins.
-When served slightly chilled with V-day dessert, the wine’s easy-drinking character makes a sultry combo with silky chocolate mousse (especially if bae is spoon-feeding it to you).
+When served slightly chilled with this classic Valentine's Day dessert, the wine’s easy-drinking character makes a sultry combo with silky chocolate mousse.

 Pair with: Semi-sweet and spicy dark chocolate

 It’s Valentine’s Day: Time to accept that rosé is a year-round sip, think pink, and turn up the heat!
 This elegant rosé from Tuscany is a delicate blend of sangiovese (60%) and syrah (40%) that’s sure to unveil that love is not lost on you.
 The wine lures you in with ripe fruit flavors and fresh floral aromas, then delivers a burst of spice at the finish (from the syrah).
-If you’re feeling flirty, this balanced pink wine lends itself to adventure -- like glugging a glass between zippy nibbles of semi-sweet dark chocolate infused with chili pepper.
+If you’re feeling flirty, this balanced pink wine lends itself to adventure—like chugging a glass between zippy nibbles of semi-sweet dark chocolate infused with chili pepper.